Avaiga/taipy-doc/docs/manuals/auth/authentication.md

      text string, returns the hashed value for it.

-   - CLI: The `taipy.auth` module has an entry point that can be invoked from the CLI, using -t `-m` option of Python, and the `-p` option of the `taipy.auth` module.
+   - CLI: The `taipy.auth` module has an entry point that can be invoked from the CLI, using the `-m` option of Python, and the `-p` option of the `taipy.auth` module.
 Below is an example of how to use the CLI option.

 Note that only the first 16 characters of the plain text password are